PaoloRipa/cthulhu/README.md

 Ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn Reference to mtglacier --> https://github.com/vsespb/mt-aws-glacier

+Version 1.4 - Thu Nov 9 10:53:34 CET 2017

+        Added support to send out emails
+        Added success check at the end of sync action Added checks against required dirs and files Added function to check last execution of sync action Added configuration variable to disable check at the end of sync action Added function to generate a test email

 Version 1.3_1 - Wed Nov  8 08:08:58 CET 2017

             Added a clarification on how writeToMainLog and useSystemLog do interact